 Mechanical engineers find careers in industries including national defense, aerospace, automotive, and telecommunications.
 Mechanical engineering also has a long tradition of breaking new ground in such areas as resource conservation, improved efficiency of energy-consuming devices, and renewable energy sources.
 There are emerging opportunities in biomedical systems and devices, as well as nanotechnology and mechatronics.
 Alternatively, our students can use their education as a springboard to law, medicine, corporate management, or further graduate studies.

-The objectives of the undergraduate Bachelor of Science in Mechanical Engineering (BSME) program at the NYU Tandon School of Engineering are for its graduates to:
+The objectives of the undergraduate Bachelor of Science in Mechanical Engineering (BSME) program at the Tandon School of Engineering of New York University are for its graduates to:

 1. Be engaged and advance in careers in mechanical or related engineering, or other professional career paths, that include industry, academia, and governmental or non-governmental organizations.